aaalgo/ljpeg/README.md

 	```
 	./ljpeg.py cases/benigns/benign_01/case0029/C_0029_1.LEFT_CC.LJPEG output.jpg --visual --scale 0.3
 	```
+	Note that output file can be any format that's supported by OpenCV (which includes all common types).
+Most file formats only support 8-bit images, so directly saving into such file formats will cause problems.
+Add "--visual" to normalize color into 8-bit before saving to such file formats.

 The Stanford ljpeg code is in public domain and is therefore OK to be included here.
 I did minor modification to make the code compile under